Headless WooCommerce with Next.js: The Ultimate Guide 2026

 Headless WooCommerce

-An architectural model where WooCommerce is used exclusively for data management (backend), while the user interface (frontend) is developed completely independently using modern frameworks like Next.js.
+An e-commerce architectural model where WooCommerce is used exclusively for data management (backend), while the user interface (frontend) is developed completely independently using modern frameworks like Next.js.

 WPGraphQL